sinbad/SUQS/docs/Waypoints.md

 ## Waypoint enable/disable

-Waypoints can also be enabled / disabled, in case you want to temporarily hide or show them. `GetWaypoints` can include or exclude disabled waypoints, and if you listen in to `USuqsProgression::OnProgressionEvent`, you will receive an event of type `ESuqsProgressionEventType::WaypointEnabledOrDisabled` when that changes dynamically.
+Waypoints can also be enabled / disabled, in case you want to hide or show them independently of the task state.
+This can be useful for example if you have multiple waypoints for a single count-based task, like "Collect 10 nuts".

-## Movable Waypoints

-The actor that the waypoint component is attached to can move, and if it does while the task it's associated with is current, `USuqsProgression::OnProgressionEvent` will raise an event of type `ESuqsProgressionEventType::WaypointMoved`.

-This means you don't have to do your own monitoring of the position of waypoint actors.
-You can just read the position on task addition, and only worry about changes via the event above - they will only be sent while the task is current and incomplete.

-## Removing waypoints

-How do you know when to stop displaying waypoints?
-Again, the `USuqsProgression::OnProgressionEvent` callback is the easiest way; based on the event type (`ESuqsProgressionEventType`):

-1. `WaypointEnabledOrDisabled`: and the passed in waypoint `IsEnabled()` returns false
-1. `TaskCompleted`, `TaskFailed` or `TaskRemoved`: remove any waypoints associated with this task.
-All 3 can happen independently, since `TaskRemoved` can occur for incomplete, optional tasks.

-    You *could* just remove waypoints on `TaskRemoved`, since that will happen after complete/fail as well.
-However, it may be delayed depending on the setting of `USuqsProgression::SetDefaultProgressionTimeDelays`, and you
-    don't really want the waypoints to still show in this gap between being marked complete/failed and being removed.
+Once a nut has been collected, the task isn't complete, but this specific waypoint should be disabled.

 ## More Info